Best Patient Engagement Solutions

-Dr. A.I. by HealthTap is a perfect example of how a mobile solution can use today’s user habits and behaviour patterns to improve patient engagement.
-Google and Pew Research Center claim 80% of Internet users seek online health information, one in twenty Google searches ends with health related information.
+Dr. A.I. by HealthTap is a perfect example of how a mobile solution can use today’s user habits and behavior patterns to improve patient engagement.
+Google and Pew Research Center claim 80% of Internet users seek online health information, one in twenty Google searches ends with health-related information.
 However, barely can users find accurate and reliable information due to the extensive noise in the Internet.

 What is more, the system applies the best practices of digital empathy and personalizes questions to user’s tech skills and age to excel customer experience and ensure it’s both helpful and engaging.

 Dr. A.I. is available on web and mobile as well as Amazon Alexa.
 However, accessibility through voice interface is what makes this solution a true boon.
 One just needs to call Alexa and name symptoms to get relevant medical advice.

 This idea is perfect for the users with limited capabilities, lack of technology skills to use graphic or text interface or even in emergency cases.
 In other words, HealthTap designers made sure multichannel Dr. A.I. works with expanded availability and engages as many users as possible.